ByteTrix/Media-Player-Scrobbler-for-Simkl/README.md

 2. Select "All" settings mode (bottom left)
 3. Navigate to Interface > Main interfaces
 4. Check "Web" option
-5. Set a password if desired (optional)
-6. Default port is 8080

 **MPC-HC/BE:**
 1. Go to View > Options > Player > Web Interface
 2. Check "Listen on port:" (default 13579)
-3. No authentication needed

 ## 🔍 How It Works